Lumexralph/media-manager/README.md

-# media-manager
+# Media Manager

-Just another project to get my study with Typescript and my Javascript mojo moving :zap:
+Just another project to get my Javascript and Typescript mojo moving :zap:

+It is built using an MVC with a service-oriented design.